Federal Agency Contact Name: Administration for Children and Families, Children's Bureau.

 3. Submission Dates and Times

-The closing date for receipt of applications is June 18, 2004.
+The closing date for submission of applications is July 12, 2004.
 Mailed applications received after the closing date will be classified as late.

-Deadline: Mailed applications shall be considered as meeting an announced deadline if they are received on or before June 18, 2004, at the following address: ACYF Operations Center, c/o The Dixon Group Inc., ATTN: Children's Bureau, 118 Q Street, NE., Washington, DC 20002-2132.
+Deadline: Mailed applications shall be considered as meeting an announced deadline if they are received on or before July 12, 2004, and received by ACF in time for the independent review.
+Applications must be mailed to the following address: ACYF Operations, The Dixon Group, ATTN: Children's Bureau, 118 Q Street, NE, Washington, DC 20002-2132.

-Applications hand-carried by applicants, applicant couriers, or by other representatives of the applicant shall be considered as meeting an announced deadline if they are received on or before the deadline date, between Start Printed Page 20927the hours of 8 a.m. and 4:30 p.m., e.s.t., at ACYF Operations, the Dixon Group, ATTN: Children's Bureau, 118 Q Street, NE., Washington, DC 20002-2132, between Monday and Friday (excluding Federal holidays).
+Applications hand-carried by applicants, applicant couriers, or by other representatives of the applicant shall be considered as meeting an announced deadline if they are received on or before the deadline date, between the hours of 8 a.m. and 4:30 p.m., EST, at ACYF Operations, The Dixon Group, ATTN: Children's Bureau, 118 Q Street, NE, Washington, DC 20002-2132, between Monday and Friday (excluding Federal holidays).
 This address must appear on the envelope/package containing the application with the note “ATTN: Children's Bureau.”
 Applicants are cautioned that express/overnight mail services do not always deliver as agreed.

 Late applications: Applications which do not meet the criteria above are considered late applications.
 ACF shall notify each late applicant that its application will not be considered in the current competition.